mark-john-ignacio/AWS-Vprofile-PAAS/README.md

-# VProfile SaaS Infrastructure Project
+# VProfile PaaS Infrastructure Project

 This Terraform project sets up the infrastructure for the VProfile application on AWS using PaaS (platform-as-a-service) products.
 It includes various components such as RDS, ElastiCache, Amazon MQ, Elastic Beanstalk, and CloudFront.